Overview

 role

-header is created by a custom Apollo Router plugin; its creation will be covered later) -
+header from context to requests to all subgraphs (inserting a user’s role to context is performed by a custom Apollo Router plugin; it will be shown later) -

 configuration of a custom Apollo Router plugin